I was born in France, and my mother brought me to New York when I was 3 months old.

 After four years in Silicon Valley, I returned to New York City in the summer of 2001.

-From 2001 to 2004 I remained unemployed until I was hired by Time Warner Cable where I stayed an employee until I was laid off following the Spectrum merger.
+From 2001 to 2004 I remained unemployed until I was hired by Time Warner Cable, where I was an employee until I was laid off following the Spectrum merger.

 I started a Bitcoin business, but I was unable to continue as the State of New York unconstitutionally regulated the field.